 Prerequisite recommended: Credit or concurrent registration in Physics 552.
 Experiments in various fields of modern optics such as holography, physics of lasers, Fourier transform spectroscopy, Raman spectroscopy, light modulation techniques, fiber optics, spatial filtering, diffraction grating spectroscopy, radiometry, and nonlinear optics.
 May be repeated with new content with the approval of the instructor for a maximum of four units.
-560. Physics of Nuclear Medicine (1) II Three hours of laboratory.
+564. Nuclear and Elementary Particle Physics (3) Prerequisite: Physics 354B.